 - Download useful handouts and software, or even...

 - Just browse my articles and comment.

-The site is still under quite heavy development at the moment, so can I point you to the menu at the top of the screen (or on the left if you prefer)?
+The site is always under quite heavy development, so can I point you to the menu at the top of the screen (or on the left if you prefer)?
 It will give you access to all my current content, including my 'ever popular' (?) blog, and other facilities.

 Best wishes!
 Now read on...

 - Do you suspect it may have a worm or virus 'infection'?

 - Want to upgrade but don't know how to do it?

 - Want to reinstall/install Windows or Linux (or both)?

 - Got a fault that you can't fix yourself?